AmitKumarDas/curated-tech/learnings/K8s.md

   - How to install the volume plugin ?
   - kubelet logs ?
   - kube-controller-manager logs ?
-  - What is the verbose mode you are operating at e.g. -v 5 ?
+  - What is the verbose mode you are operating at ?
+    - --v=4 for any kube-* component

 ## Theory